Accessorial charges when shipping Less than Truckload freight from Canada to Mexico

 Please notice that the US-Mexico Border crossing fee includes only transportation services, and it does not include customs paperwork.
 Services offered by a customs broker are different than services offered by a transportation company.
 The transportation company is in charge of the transportation of the goods only whereas the customs broker is in charge of preparing and submitting documentation (eg. “Manifiesto”, “Pedimentos”, etc) to notify or obtain clearance from the government.

-T&E BOND (ONLY APPLIES TO SHIPMENTS GOING FROM CANADA TO MEXICO)
+T&E BOND (ONLY APPLIES TO SHIPMENTS GOING TO MEXICO FROM CANADA)

 Shipments being transported through the United States, that are are not intended to be commercialized in that country, do not clear customs in the US border but need to be “bonded”.
 The customs T&E Bond is a form of insurance to protect the United States in the event that an importer or exporter does not pay the duties, taxes or fines incurred in their imports.